ENSpunks/LLC/Introduction.md

 ### 🔮 LLC ORACLE

-The LLC Oracle is a composable legal, or governance, framework that validates "legal proof of personhood" with the TOKENIZATION LLC and binds protected series under TOKENIZATION LLC to ENS names.
+The LLC Oracle is a composable legal, or governance, framework that validates TOKENIZATION LLC "proof of legal personhood" with Delaware Secretary of State - Division of Corporations public records and binds the protected series under TOKENIZATION LLC to ENS Names.

-tokenizationllc.eth subdomains will be the first subdomains
+TOKENIZATION LLC tokenizationllc.eth subdomains will be the first subdomains

 📜 [TOKENIZATION LLC Delaware Certificate of Formation](https://app.gitbook.com/o/5sILrDG3w9P85m7OxFV6/s/P3gf3PMEX82mpp0NcN7r/delaware-certificate-of-formation)